kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 In these starvation scenarios, the Kubelet's eviction manager will gracefully terminate the affected pods with a `Failed` status (Reason: `NodeCapacityExceeded`).
 This explicitly forces the cluster-wide controllers (e.g., Deployments, StatefulSets) to immediately reschedule the workload onto a capable, healthy node.

+**Note on Static Pods:** Static pods are managed directly by the Kubelet via local manifest files and are not subject to eviction manager decisions.
+They will **not** be evicted during a capacity downscale.
+Cluster operators must manually account for the resource footprint of any static pods when setting a downscale target in `Node.Spec.ConfiguredCapacity`, ensuring the declared target leaves sufficient headroom above the aggregate static pod requests.

 #### Compatibility with Cluster Autoscaler

 The Cluster Autoscaler (CA) presently anticipates uniform allocatable values among nodes within the same NodeGroup, using existing nodes as templates for newly provisioned nodes.
 With In-Place Node Resource Resize, nodes within a single group may horizontally drift in capacity.